-Whether it is demands for payment, threats of CCJ’s or even a Winding Up Petition, creditor pressure can very quickly damage a business, sometimes terminally.
+Whether receiving demands for payment, threats of CCJ’s or even a Winding Up Petition, creditor pressure can very quickly damage a business, sometimes terminally.
 Business insolvency advice and swift action should be taken to protect both the business and its Directors.
-Creditors to businesses include:

 - Trade Creditors and Suppliers